stuti24m/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
-Building a Simple Machine Learning Model on Breast Cancer Data
+Building a Simple Machine Learning Model on Breast Cancer Data | Still working on the deployment phase.